The geographical cure

 Further down the rabbit hole

 The ‘geographical’ made it possible to be a rebel.
 My heroes were Peter Fonda and Dennis Hopper from the movie ‘Easy Rider.’
-Deep down; I was lonely, frightened, and completely isolated.
+Deep down, I was lonely, lost, and frightened.
 Being on the road gave me a temporary sense of self.
-Hiding behind this image was the only way I could connect with others when I was on the road.
+Hiding behind this image was the only way I could connect with others.

-When I first came into the fellowship, I wasn’t interested in the twelve steps.
-To me, they seemed like some kind of religious hocus pocus.
+I wasn’t interested in the twelve steps when I first came into the fellowship.
+To me, they seemed like some religious hocus pocus.
 Any spiritual solution to treat addiction struck me as absurd.
 Whenever I saved enough money, I would be off again.
 Eventually, I did manage to stay clean and sober.
-Perhaps not surprisingly as someone with an addictive personality, my escapades overseas became all about casual sex.
+Perhaps not surprisingly, as someone with an addictive personality, my escapades overseas became all about casual sex.
 With my finely honed image of the wild and untamed drifter, it was easy to manipulate my way into serial sexual encounters.
 It wasn’t long before I became a full-blown sex and love addict.